belle2/basf2/analysis/doc/DecayString.rst

 * :code:`'?nu'` Missing neutrinos are ignored
 * :code:`'?gamma'` Missing gammas are ignored

 These are useful to analyze inclusive processes with fully-inclusive method.
-One can also use the following keywords to make one's decay string explicit.

-* :code:`'!nu'` Missing neutrinos are considered (default)
-* :code:`'!gamma'` Missing gammas are considered (default)

 Keywords must be placed at the end of the decay string.
 It is not allowed to put keywords in front of particles.
 Here is an exapmle of use: